contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/02_explore/02_cell-lifecycle.md

-APISpark cells are always in one of the states of the cell lifecycle.
+Restlet Cloud cells are always in one of the states of the cell lifecycle.

 The states of the lifecycle and the possible transitions are shown in the diagram below.